pantos12/0CENA/README.md

 - Stop: `docker-compose down`
 - Rebuild: `docker-compose build --no-cache`

+## Render Deployment

+### Setup Instructions
+1. Create a new Web Service in your Render dashboard
+2. Connect your GitHub repository
+3. Use the following settings:
+   - **Environment**: Docker
+   - **Name**: 0CENA (or your preferred name)
+   - **Branch**: main (or your default branch)
+   - **Root Directory**: ./
+   - **Instance Type**: Choose based on your needs (Free tier works for testing)
+   - **Region**: Choose the closest to your users

+4. Add the following environment variable:
+   - Key: `OPENAI_API_KEY`
+   - Value: Your actual OpenAI API key

+5. Click "Create Web Service"

+Render will automatically build and deploy your Docker image.
+Each time you push to your repository, Render will rebuild and redeploy automatically.

 ## Manual Setup

 1. Clone this repository to your web server